evandrolorran/dunker-arcade-game/README.md

 https://evandrolorran.github.io/dunker-arcade-game/

 ## How to Play - Controls
 Use left-right and up-down arrow keys to move the player from block to block.
-Collision with enemy(Hands) results in death and reduced score, while reaching the basket you score 2 points.
+Collision with enemy(Hands) results in moving the player to start position, while reaching the basket you score 2 points.

 ## Tools used to create this game:
 * JavaScript